 Commitment of Practice: Members of Grace Anglican pledge to commit to life in community with the church through Sunday worship, Bible study, fellowship, and service to others as often as they are able.
 They pledge to use their spiritual gifts to build up the body of and pray regularly for Grace Anglican, its members, and the community with which it comes into contact.
 They pledge to speak positively about Grace Anglican and its leadership, and if they find that they are in conflict with anyone within the church, to approach that person directly in a spirit of love and reconciliation, making every attempt “insofar as it is possible, to be at peace with all people” (Romans 12: 18).

 In addition to signing a Membership Covenant, members of Grace Church:

 1) are baptized in the name of the Father, Son, and Holy Spirit.

-2) have completed The Exploration Class.
+2) have completed (or plan to complete at the next opportunity) The Exploration Class.

 3) have filled out a current-year pledge card, actively making a financial promise to support the life of the church.

 If a member of Grace Church further desires to be a member of the ACNA or be eligible to serve on the vestry (the elected council of advisors to the pastor) of Grace Church, the rite of confirmation or (if confirmed in another tradition) reception into the ACNA by the Bishop is required.

 For more information about membership or baptism, to acquire a pledge card or Membership Covenant, or to learn more about confirmation and reception, contact a member of the clergy, email the church at email@example.com, or attend The Exploration Class.